Agile Estimation For Distributed Teams

 To address this, we initially tried running the sessions over a conference call, using group chat channels to record votes on the items being discussed.
 However, the quality of estimates noticeably deteriorated as a result, with less confident developers waiting to see what others thought before voting, and outliers not always being discussed.
 With distributed IT teams becoming more prevalent, a number of online Planning Poker tools have been developed.
 Since none of the available offerings quite met our requirements, I set about building our own.
 The key features of this version are:

 - Unobtrusive and extremely lightweight.

 - Easy to extend and add new features as required.

 - No need to know which user stories are going to be estimated at the start of the session.

-The backend was implemented as a RESTful API (using the Spring Boot framework), with Web Sockets being used to communicate with the React UI.
+The backend is implemented as a RESTful API (using the Spring Boot framework), with Web Sockets being used to communicate with the React UI.
 Source code and binaries are available on GitHub.
 Pull requests are welcome, and please consider starring this project if you find it useful!

 To start using the tool immediately, head to https://planningpoker-tool.herokuapp.com/, wait for the server to start up, and create a new session.